nathanh635/README-Generator/README.md

   ## Screenshots

   Below are some screenshots of the application running and the generated README.md file.
-The example readme is also available under "./utils/exampleREADME.md".
+The example readme is also available as "./exampleREADME.md".

 ![license prompt](./assets/images/prompts-licenses.PNG)
 ![completed prompts](./assets/images/completed-prompts.PNG)